 Gamification has become an essential part of education for all grade levels.
 Coding websites and apps that are geared toward elementary school, middle school, and high school students introduce coding fundamentals in visually appealing and gamified programs.
 Not to worry if their typing or language skills are still developing, as you can find age-appropriate programs that support visual-only learning.

-Young and beginner students begin with drag-and-drop blocks.
+Young and beginner students begin with drag-and-drop blocks like Scratch or Blockly.
 As their skills develop, kids move on to fun and interactive programs that begin teaching the complex fundamentals of Java, Python, and C++.
+Know more about what is the best coding language for kids.

 In addition to gamification, these programs provide the opportunity for kids to create miniature scripts, programs, and projects, providing a sense of accomplishment.
 The more they learn, the more advanced the programs they can create!